About

 - of language, mind, science, and AI

-Questions I like to think about these days: What are the strengths and limitations of LLMs?
-What are good approaches to combine LLMs with symbolic computations?
+Questions I like to think about these days: How should we evaluate and improve language models and associated agents/systems?
+What are good approaches to combine LMs with rational computations (programs, Bayes)?
 In what sense are humans better learners, reasoners, and communicators than state-of-the-art AI?
-And how can we make AI more efficient and rational?
+And how can we make AI more data-efficient, reliable, and aligned?
 How should we think about the relationships and interactions between humans and AI, both individually and collectively?

-On top of these interests and questions, my long-term reaserach goal is to (1) build general AI systems in a human-inspired and human-compatible way with a focus on language, and (2) advance the understanding of intelligence through theories and models.
+On top of these interests and questions, my long-term goal is to (1) build general AI agents in a human-inspired and human-compatible way with a focus on language, (2) facilitate human-AI symbiosis, and (3) advance the understanding of intelligence through theories and models.